AjaySurya-018/HTTP-Communication/README.md

 4. **DELETE**: Client communicates the name of the resource to be deleted in the server.
 The server performs the deletion accordingly.
 If the corresponding resource is not present in the server, an error message should be communicated to the client.

+**Note**: Use .txt as the valid extension for the files communicated